iouthwaite/iouthwaite.github.io/index.md

 **1 – Evaluating drug combination synergy**

-I study how best to pick drugs to selectively inhibit multiple co-targets, optimize synergy between orthosteric and allosteric drugs at the same target, and assess bitopic (linked) compounds.
+I study how best to pick drugs to selectively inhibit multiple co-targets, optimize synergy between orthosteric and allosteric drugs for the same target, and assess bitopic (linked) compounds.

-**2 – Understandings of compound selectivity and resistance**
+**2 – Understanding drug resistance**

-I use structural, biochemical and biophysical technqiues to understand how drugs interact with proteins.
+I use structural, biochemical and biophysical technqiues to understand how mutations induce drug resistance and which drugs should be used to overcome specific resistance mechanisms.
 I also study kinetics of protein-drug interactions with a particular emphasis on dissociation processes that are correlated with drug efficacy.

 Check out [Projects](./Projects) to learn about the science, or [About](./About) to learn more about me